n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/SecurityScorecard/README.md

 6. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node downloads the report that got returned by the previous node.
+In the screenshot below, you will notice that the node downloads the report that was returned by the previous node.

 ![Using the SecurityScorecard node to download a report](./SecurityScorecard2_node.png)